How to Winterize a Camper to Live In (Step-by-Step)

 Tip: Don’t forget about the underside of slideouts.
 If you can’t skirt around the slideout, tape insulating foam boards to the underside.

-See how to insulate a camper for winter use for more insulating tips and tricks.
+See our guide to insulating a camper for winter living for more insulating tips and tricks.

 Step 4: Protect Plumbing Systems